ManageIQ/manageiq.org/site/docs/get-started/review-provider.md

 This tutorial does not specify the information you can gather in reporting
 ~~~~
 [NOTE]
-Providers need to have avaiable Capacity and Utilization data to be able to generate reports on them
+Providers need to have Capacity and Utilization data available to be able to generate reports on them
-Not all providers show the same data or have the C&U data avaiable.
+Not all providers show the same data or have the C&U data available.

 ~~~~